Free Shipping for orders over $50.

 All that is left to do at this point is to remove the masking.
 Start from one end and peel it back at a sharp angle.
 Lifting it straight out from your helmet can pull on the vinyl.
 The adhesive is activated but it's not cured yet.

-Press straight down on the edge of your decal, it should almost look painted on.
+Your decal should almost look painted on.
 You don't want to see any gaps or lifting.

 If everything looks good move onto the next piece.